 Microsoft Windows could allow a remote attacker to execute arbitrary code or BSOD the system, caused by a design flaw in the Network File System component.

-This module exploits MODAPI.sys in MSI Dragon Center 2.0.104.0 which allows low-privileged users to write an arbitrary value to a Model-Specific Register (MSR) at the specified address.
+The MODAPI.sys driver in MSI Dragon Center 2.0.104.0 exposes functionality that allows low-privileged users to write an arbitrary value to a Model-Specific Register (MSR) at the specified address via specially crafted IOCTL requests.

 Pagination